Statements

 The repeat

 in the inclusive range from to .
-If the value is greater, an error with the exit code 5, Integer out of expected range
+If the value is greater, an error with exit code 5, Integer out of expected range

-would be thrown.
+, will be thrown.

 let twoPow: Int = 1;